AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.5717

 Abstract

-This study developed a 3D bioprinted neuroinflammatory co-culture model to simulate key pathological features of Parkinson’s disease (PD) in vitro.
-PD, a common neurodegenerative disorder, is characterized by dopaminergic (DA) neuron apoptosis, mitochondrial dysfunction, and aggregation of α-synuclein (α-syn).
-Traditional 2D cell culture models fail to accurately replicate the complex microenvironment of PD, leading to the development of this 3D bioprinted model.
-Utilizing a polyethylene glycol-hyaluronic acid methacryloyl (PEG-HAMA) hydrogel matrix, this model supports the co-culture of DA neurons and microglia, allowing a more accurate representation of PD pathology.
-Experimental results demonstrated that, under 6-hydroxydopamine (6-OHDA) induction, the 3D model successfully mimicked neuroinflammatory responses associated with PD, including M1 polarization of microglia and increased secretion of pro-inflammatory factors.
+Parkinson’s disease (PD), a common neurodegenerative disorder, is characterized by dopaminergic (DA) neuron apoptosis, mitochondrial dysfunction, and aggregation of α-synuclein (α-syn).
+In this study, we developed a three-dimensional (3D)-bioprinted neuroinflammatory co-culture model to simulate key pathological features of PD in vitro.
+Traditional 2D cell culture models fail to accurately replicate the complex microenvironment of PD, leading to the development of the 3D-bioprinted model.
+Utilizing a polyethylene glycol-hyaluronic acid methacryloyl hydrogel matrix, this model supports the co-culture of DA neurons and microglia, enabling a more accurate representation of PD pathology.
+Experimental results demonstrated that, under 6-hydroxydopamine induction, the 3D model successfully mimicked neuroinflammatory responses associated with PD, including M1 polarization of microglia and increased secretion of pro-inflammatory factors.
 Compared to traditional 2D models, DA neurons in the 3D model exhibited greater resistance to oxidative stress and neurotoxic challenges, with significantly slower rates of apoptosis.
-Additionally, the 3D model displayed key PD-specific pathological features, such as altered mitochondrial membrane potential, elevated reactive oxygen species (ROS) levels, and overexpression of α-syn.
-This 3D bioprinted PD model provides a closer-to-physiological platform for investigating the pathogenesis of PD and holds potential for use in drug screening.
+Additionally, the 3D model displayed key PD-specific pathological features, such as altered mitochondrial membrane potential, elevated reactive oxygen species levels, and overexpression of α-syn.
+This 3D-bioprinted PD model provides a closer-to-physiological platform for investigating the pathogenesis of PD and holds potential for use in drug screening.
 However, further optimization is required to enhance the model’s complexity and long-term stability, including incorporating peripheral immune cells to better simulate the progression of chronic neuroinflammation.

 Keywords